 on a Renaissance guitar.

-There are various different theories about the origin of the guitar.
-Some thought it was a remote descendant of the ancient Greek kithara, suggested by the etymological relationship of "kithara" and "guitar,".
+There exist a variety of theories concerning the origin of the guitar.
+Some thought it was a remote descendant of the ancient Greek kithara, suggested by the etymological relationship of "kithara" and "guitar,."
 Others believe its early ancestors are among the long-necked lutes of Mesopotamia.
-From the 1st to the 4th century A.C., some examples of short-necked lutes with guitar shape were found in Central Asia.
+From the 1st to the fourth century A.C., some examples of short-necked lutes with guitar shapes were found in Central Asia.

 By the 15th century, the four-course guitar emerged, but the number of courses (pairs of strings) became more and more variable.
 The four-course guitar remained very popular by the common people throughout the 17th and 18th centuries because its limited range of courses made it useful for playing light dance settings or simple accompanying chords for popular songs.